North Sydney Bears: History

 In the 1997 season North Sydney again made the preliminary final against Newcastle at the Sydney Football Stadium.
 The winner of the match was to play minor premiers Manly in The Grand final.
-With the score 12-8 in favour of Newcastle with less than 10 minutes to play Jason Taylor set up Michael Buettner for a try which made the score 12-12.
+With the score 12–8 in favour of Newcastle with less than 10 minutes to play Jason Taylor set up Michael Buettner for a try which made the score 12–12.
 Normally a very reliable kicker and one of the most accurate in the competition, Taylor had already missed two previous conversions in the match but if he was to kick this goal it could send North Sydney through to their first grade final since 1943.
 Taylor ended up missing the goal.
-With the scores locked at 12-12, Newcastle player Matthew Johns kicked a field goal with 2 minutes to play to make it 13-12.
+With the scores locked at 12–12, Newcastle player Matthew Johns kicked a field goal with 2 minutes to play to make it 13–12.
 With only seconds remaining Norths frantically threw the ball around and lost it, the ball was swooped up by Newcastle's Owen Craigie and he raced away to score a try and won the game.

 In 1998, Norths finished 5th on the table and qualified for the finals.
-Once again they were eliminated from the finals after losing both their matches in consecutive weeks,.
-25-12 against Parramatta and 23-2 the following week against Canterbury.
+Once again they were eliminated from the finals after losing both their matches in consecutive weeks, 25–12 against Parramatta and 23–2 the following week against Canterbury.

 By the start of the 1999 NRL season the future looked bright with plans for the move north well underway, but one unfortunate and apparently non-negotiable outcome of the Super League war's peace deal was a criterion designed to reduce the number of teams in the NRL to fourteen.

+With the NRL deeming North Sydney Oval unfit for first grade rugby league at the end of 1998, North Sydney spent the majority of the 1999 NRL season on the road playing home matches at Parramatta Stadium, Stadium Australia and Lang Park whilst they awaited their new stadium on the Central Coast to be constructed but heavy rainfall delayed the ground being built.
+North Sydney were allowed to return to North Sydney Oval midway through the season where they played Balmain winning 64–12.
+North Sydney played their final game in the top grade at the oval in round 25 against Melbourne with Norths winning 24–20.
 On 28 August 1999, Norths played their final game as a first grade side against the North Queensland Cowboys in Townsville.
-Norths won the game 28-18.
+Norths won the game 28–18.